ResoNight/GoldenWalnutFramework/README.md

 ## ShowThisHint
 This is a specific setting, just to test things.
 When you set "ShowThisHint": true for a hint, the Hint of the first day when you load into a save will be overwritten by the hint for that you assigned this field.
 The hints for the coming days will work as usual.
 You can assign this field for only one hint at a time.
 Once for a Hint from the normal pool and once for a Hint that has [SeparateHint](#separatehint) set to true.
 DO NOT forget to remove this field before uploading your Mod!

+## HintConditions
+This field lets you set a [GameStateQuery](#gamestatequeries) as a condition, after that the [Hint](#hint) can appear at the Parrot in the hut.
+For example like this:

+`PLAYER_HAS_MAIL Host ThisIsAMailFlagYey Received`

+This field works just like the [conditions](#conditions) field for walnuts, I hope that the naming just makes things less confusing.
+It is a usual "Conditions" field like most other mods.
+Also all Walnuts within this group will automatically have this as a condition as well, so the player **cannot** collect Walnuts of still unavailable hints.
+But one important thing is, while it might sound odd, I would probably not recommend using this field.
+First of all, the player is most likely not aware of even the possibility of conditional hints.
+So depending on what you are doing, you should maybe think of telling the player in some way.
+And also, when a player is getting no hints anymore but has missing walnuts, it can be a little frustrating, because it is literally the point of the hint to tell the player where the rest is.
+So I guess one good way to use this field would be for example, you add an event with the wizard and he spawns in 100 new walnuts in the valley and then you give all your hints this event as a condition.
+Or maybe you could make a questline where you let the wizard say something like "after you found 30 Walnuts, I will hide some more for you".
+Just something where the player would naturally know that there are new hints/obtainable Walnuts now.
+You also have to keep in mind that this only gives your Hint the *chance* to appear, it will not appear for sure, since you have to keep in mind that both [Hintpools](#separatehint) are shared by all mods.
+So for example while you could chain Hints together using the added "COMPLETED_WALNUTGROUP xy" [GameStateQuery](#gamestatequeries), you must keep in mind that the player might have to wait multiple days before he can get your new hint.
+Also the player doesn't have to actually see your hint for the Walnuts to become obtainable, which could also lead to some unintuitive situations.
+So, to summarize all this, you should really try to be a good game designer and think, what feels natural and what is fun for the player.
+This field is bad gamedesign most of the times, but it *can* be used well, if you really think how to use it properly.

 ## Walnuts
 For each Walnut, there are those fields: